-There will be both competitive and cooperative local multiplayer modes.
-In the competitive mode, Two-Screen Multiplayer instead of traditional splitscreen with one player playing on the TV and the other on the GamePad screen.
+There are both competitive and cooperative local multiplayer modes.
+In the competitive mode, Two-Screen Multiplayer instead of traditional split-screen with one player playing on the TV and the other on the GamePad screen.
 In co-op the player with the GamePad can use radio controlled gadgets to destroy enemies and obstacles in Sonic's path.
-In competitive multiplayer the two players can race against eachother.
+In competitive multiplayer the two players can race against each other.

 Sonic Lost World features the return of the little cartoon animals from the original Sonic title and Sonic 2, such as the pigs and chickens.
 These animals appear to be threatened by six colorful, demonic-looking creatures titled the "Deadly Six".

-Sonic Lost World is produced by Takashi Iizuka and will feature changes to the standard 3D Sonic gameplay by introducing a tired structure for speed based on how many shoulder buttons you have pressed at one time, and a parkour system that will allow Sonic to keep on running if he hits a wall.
-The powerups from Sonic Colors will also return.
+Sonic Lost World is produced by Takashi Iizuka and features changes to the standard 3D Sonic gameplay by introducing a tiered structure for speed based on how many shoulder buttons the player has pressed at one time, and a parkour system that allows Sonic to keep on running if he hits a wall.
+The power-ups from Sonic Colors also return.

-The 3DS version will be the first handheld Sonic game to have fully 3D levels.
-It will be different from the Wii U version as it has exclusive levels, Wisp power-ups, special stages that use the motion sensor, customizable gadgets that can help Sonic during gameplay and local and online multiplayer modes.
-There will also be some sort of cross-platform functionality with the Wii U in that you can share gadgets between the Wii U and 3DS versions.
-This version is being developed by Dimps, developers of previous Sonic handheld versions.
+The 3DS version is the first handheld Sonic game to have fully 3D levels.
+It is different from the Wii U version as it has exclusive levels, Wisp power-ups, special stages that use the motion sensor, customizable gadgets that can help Sonic during gameplay and local and online multiplayer modes.
+There is also cross-platform functionality with the Wii U in that the player can share gadgets between the Wii U and 3DS versions.
+This version was developed by Dimps, developers of previous Sonic handheld versions.